Shrine of the Immaculate Conception: Decline and restorations

 On August 6, 1982, the church experienced a massive fire caused by faulty wiring that resulted in almost the entire structure being destroyed.
 Only the exterior brick structure of the church was left standing.
-The main altar had been destroyed, though the two side altars remined intact.
+The main altar had been destroyed, though the two side altars remained intact.
 Following this, the church underwent a massive restoration project that took roughly two years to complete, during which time services were held at the nearby Central Presbyterian Church.
 The project, which cost about $4 million, was overseen by architect Henry Howard Smith, the son of noted Atlanta architect Francis Palmer Smith.
 On May 25, 1984, the church was rededicated.
 Following the fire, the church continued to experience financial difficulties, and in 1987, due in part to this, the Franciscans left the church and control was transferred back to the Archdiocese of Atlanta.